 In the early stage of gum disease, called gingivitis, the gums become red, swollen and bleed easily.
 At this stage, the disease is still reversible and can usually be eliminated by daily brushing, flossing and professional cleanings at regular intervals.

 In the more advanced stages of gum disease, called periodontitis, the gums and bone that support the teeth become seriously damaged.
 Whereas healthy gums and bone anchor teeth firmly in place, infected gums can cause teeth to become loose, fall out, or have to be removed by a dentist.

 Some factors increase the risk of developing periodontal disease:

-- 3. Some types of medication such as steroids, some types of anti-epilepsy drugs, cancer therapy drugs, some calcium channel blockers, and oral contraceptives
+- Some types of medication such as steroids, anti-epilepsy drugs, cancer therapy drugs,calcium channel blockers, and oral contraceptives

-If you notice any of the following signs of gum disease, see the doctor immediately:
+If you notice any of the following signs of gum disease, contact your dentist immediately:

 It is possible to have periodontal disease and have no warning signs.
-That is one reason why regular dental checkups and periodontal examinations are very important.
+That is one of the many reasons why regular dental checkups and periodontal examinations are very important.
 Treatment methods depend on the type of disease and how far the condition has progressed.